#6 - What Are The Hebrew's

 Since the Sunday of PENTECOST is a Sabbath, since it follows a routine, weekly, Saturday Sabbath, and since yet another routine, weekly, Saturday Sabbath occurs the sixth day after PENTECOST, there are always three Sabbaths during an eight-day-period surrounding PENTECOST.

 This is THE day that the Holy Spirit came upon the Apostles, as reported in the Book Of Acts, Chapter 2.
 In Greek, PENTECOST literally means: "Count 50".
-PENTECOST is the Greek word used in the Septuagint translation of the Hebrew Holy Scriptures (Tenach - the Christian Old Testament) in reference to SHAVU'OT, which follows First Fruits by 50 days.
+PENTECOST is the Greek word used in the Septuagint translation of the Hebrew Holy Scriptures (Tanakh - the Christian Old Testament) in reference to SHAVU'OT, which follows First Fruits by 50 days.

 Click Here - View A Chart Of Easter, Passover and Pentecost Dates For Years 2000 -thru- 2050

-Click Here - View The Hebrew Calendar For The Jewish Year 5768 (Sep.
-2007 - Sep.
-2008)
+Click Here - View The Current Hebrew Calendar

 Rosh haShanah, The Feast Of Trumpets, is the Jewish New Year.